kapoq/fozzie/README.md

 This may change, depending on feedback and more production experience.

+## Rails User Interface Performance Measuring

+If you also require UI metrics, you can also include the Mill script in the bottom of any page you would like to measure (see `resources/mill.js` and `resources/mill.min.js`) and you start receiving measurements on page performance.

 ## Credits

 Currently supported and maintained by [Marc Watts](marc.watts@lonelyplanet.co.uk) @Lonely Planet Online.